When can I register for a seminar? Is there a deadline to register?

 Can I receive graduate credit?

 At this time, we are not able to offer graduate credit for our Teacher Seminars.
-You may wish to consider taking courses in the Pace–Gilder Lehrman MA in American History Program.
+You may wish to consider taking courses in the Gettysburg College–Gilder Lehrman MA in American History program.

 What technology will I need?

 Teacher Seminar participants can view lectures on any device with a good Internet connection, though accessing the seminars on a desktop or laptop computer works best.
 You will need headphones or speakers to listen to and watch the lectures.